Latest

 Cultural / Shetland, Scotland / 2011

-Arguably the finest ecclesiastical building in Shetland, the category B listed St Magnus Church was designed by Alexander Ellis of Aberdeen and dates from 1863-64, with the addition of the bell tower undertaken in 1899 by the Inverness architect Alexander Ross.
-The Church is broadly in the early pointed gothic style, with detailing that shows the influence of the Arts and Crafts movement, particularly through the treatment of the tower.
-Internally, the building displays many fine features, including an open timber roof with scissor trusses over the nave and a magnificent collection of stained glass by the famous architect and designer, Sir Ninian Comper.
+Arguably the finest ecclesiastical building in Shetland, the Category B listed St Magnus Church was designed by Alexander Ellis of Aberdeen and constructed between 1863 and 1864.
+The bell tower was added in 1899 by Inverness architect Alexander Ross.
+The church is primarily styled in the early pointed Gothic tradition, with detailing that reflects the influence of the Arts and Crafts movement, especially evident in the design of the tower.

-After successfully applying for and securing substantial grant funding from the Heritage Lottery Fund and Historic Environment Scotland, GRAS were appointed to put in place and see through to completion a comprehensive package of internal and external fabric repairs, including major structural works to the tower, complete re-roofing and extensive remedial works to stone masonry, stained glass and internal finishes.
+Following a successful grant application to the Heritage Lottery Fund and Historic Environment Scotland, GRAS was appointed to oversee a comprehensive programme of internal and external repairs.
+This included major structural work to the tower, complete re-roofing, and extensive conservation of stone masonry, stained glass, and internal finishes.
+The project was delivered with care and expertise, ensuring the long-term preservation of this significant architectural and cultural landmark.

 SIX Design Awards